 If a settlement proves not to be possible, an experienced contract lawyer will be prepared to make their case to a judge and a jury.

-Contracts are the foundation of business.
-Contracts are what helps two strangers trust each other enough to buy and sell with each other.
 Some small businesses have the misconception that only big companies need formal written contracts.
 However, contracts matter to all businesses, but they are especially important to small businesses.

 Big businesses can often use their economic clout to manipulate smaller companies into changing their terms and accommodating their needs.
 As a small business your organization will be smaller than most of the companies you do business with.
 Having a solid written contract can keep from being run over by a bigger business who changes their mind about their willingness to follow through on a deal.